+This dish is definitely the first one in the list of Ukrainian Christmas dishes.
 Kutya, being single most important Christmas dish in Ukraine, was known as a popular ritualistic food even before the arrival of Christianity.
 This is a cooked wheat porridge, mixed with poppy seeds, honey, and raisins.
 It symbolizes wealth and appreciates for successful harvest season.

 Another pre-Christian detail of traditional Ukrainian Christmas dinner is Didukh.
 The room where Christmas dinner is eaten normally has a Didukh decoration placed in it.
 The Didukh is a made from a sheaf of wheat and it symbolises the large wheat field in Ukraine.
 It literally means 'grandfather spirit' and can represent people's ancestors being with them in their memories.
 These days modern Ukrainian families just put some heads of wheat in a vase rather than a whole sheaf of wheat.
 Those who are familiar with Ukrainian culture will understand the importance of grain for Ukraine – even the Ukrainian flag, with its blue and yellow colors, represents golden grain under a blue sky.